AndroidIDEOfficial/android-tree-sitter/README.md

 - Android NDK
 - `JDK 11` or newer.
+  - `JAVA_HOME` must be set to a JDK installation containing header files in the `JAVA_HOME/include` directory.
+The JDK bundled with Android Studio does not contain these headers.
 - `build-essential`, `cargo`, `nodejs`, `cmake` and `ninja-build` packages are required for builds.
 Install them with :
   ```
   sudo apt install build-essential cargo nodejs cmake ninja-build